loganb2025/Chicham-Cognates/README.md

 # Chicham-Cognates
 I am an MA student at the University of New Mexico and this is my final project for my Data Science course.
-In this project I aim to use the Liepzig-Jakarta concept list to compare cognates across the four Chicham Languages.
+In this project I aim to use the Leipzig-Jakarta concept list to compare cognates across the four Chicham Languages.